 Read on to learn how to become a healthcare administrator, including step-by-step details on college admissions, general coursework, certifications, and licensing.

 A healthcare administrator’s mission is to create a bridge between the healthcare system and healthcare providers to inspire change and action and help realize potential opportunities that can improve healthcare delivery and access for all.
 See below for a few outlined careers within healthcare administration.

 - Nursing Home Administrator/Assisted Living Administrator – Manage administrative and clinical matters within the nursing facility, and supervise personnel training, recruitment, medical supply stock, and financial resources

 - Clinic Administrator – Supervise hiring decisions, train staff, manage clinic schedule, facilitate meetings, implement medical policies, oversee billing department, and assist with the development of marketing campaigns

 - Insurance Underwriter – Review and analyze insurance applications and financial data, serving as the bridge between the insurance company and the healthcare system

-- Health Information Manager – Enhance the quality of care by managing secure data and organizing medical records, work with information technology (IT) assistants to research and develop programs that comply with federal regulations for securing electronic medical information
+- Health Information Manager – Enhance the quality of care by managing secure data and organizing medical records, working with information technology (IT) assistants to research and develop programs that comply with federal regulations for securing electronic medical information

 Steps to Becoming a Healthcare Administrator

-General requirements to apply for a bachelor’s degree are:
+The general requirements to apply for a bachelor’s degree are:

 - High school transcripts or GED